 Since hair sheds occasionally, regular maintenance allows the loose hair from the scalp to encapsulate, giving strength to your dreadlocks resulting in minimal thinning.

 The density of our hair is mainly dependant on our genes.
 This means that if balding runs in your family, then you have a high possibility of going bald.

 The male pattern of baldness (MPB) accounts for more than 95% of hair loss in men.

 Nothing can be done to prevent hair loss that’s as a result of genetics.

-You should, therefore, avoid using honey, waxes, or butter since they tend to accumulate at the roots of your locks making them suffocate and to fall out.
+You should, therefore, avoid using honey, waxes, or butter since they tend to accumulate at the roots of your locks, making them suffocate and fall out.

-Any time you use chemicals on your hair such as hair colors and henna, you provide a perfect environment for thinning.
-This is because most of the time when you use these harmful chemicals, they are usually left inside the locks causing them to break and to thin since they are deteriorated from the inside out.
+If you use chemicals on your hair, such as hair colors and henna, you provide a perfect environment for thinning.
+Unfortunately, when you use these harmful chemicals, they are usually left inside the locks, causing them to break and thin since they have deteriorated from the inside out.

-Your hair is very essential and this is why we usually do all we can to ensure that the hair is looking great at all times.
-Your hair gives you an identity, confidence, and makes you memorable.
+Your hair is essential, and this is why we usually do all we can to ensure that the hair is looking great at all times.
+Your hair gives you an identity, confidence and makes you memorable.

 If you know other reasons that might lead to hair thinning, use the comment section to contribute to this important conversation.